justafren/game-of-ai-life/README.md

 ## How to Run

-1. Make sure you have Python installed on your system (version 3.6 or above).
+1. Make sure you have Python installed on your system (version 3.8 or above).

 2. Clone this repository or download the source code files.

 3. Install the required dependencies by running the following command:

-pip install -r requirements.txt
+  `pip install -r requirements.txt`

 4. Choose the version of the program you want to run: